February 3, 2023

 The beverage-specific effects of by-products, such as congeners and additives in alcoholic beverages, also play significant roles.

 Founder and Director of the Michigan Head-Pain and Neurological Institute, Ann Arbor, Mich—Dr. Joel Saper describes hangovers as a “metabolic storm.”
 A research carried out by Penn State Hershey Medical Center explains that, in an attempt to get rid of the alcohol, the liver breaks down the substance into Acetaldehyde (a byproduct even more toxic to the body compared to alcohol).
 As a result, victims will experience post-drinking side effects (hangover symptoms).

 How you end up with a hangover:

-- The following morning, you’re left with less electrolytes and water than your body needs, which causes headaches and other symptoms.
+The following morning, you’re left with fewer electrolytes and water than your body needs, which causes headaches and other symptoms.
 The headaches are mainly attributed to dehydration as body organs struggle to make up for their water loss by stealing water from the brain.

 Signs that You are Hungover

 Hangover symptoms vary from person to person, and they typically start when the victim’s blood alcohol content hits zero or drops to a near-zero, or cuts-down significantly.

 The symptoms usually take full effect the following morning after heavy alcohol consumption the night before.
 Depending on what and how much was consumed, affected persons may notice any of the following: